 “A hit’s not gonna happen without a lot of work,” Delgado says.
 “When we actually had our first hit, I was surprised.
 I mean, we had a hard time in the beginning.
 We were working hard.
 We were really close to giving up.
 We wanted to be popular right away and it wasn’t happening.
 So when it finally happened and we became popular, we were surprised.
 I’m willing to say we got lucky, but I don’t think you can get lucky if you aren’t ready for it.”

-In 2011 the famous group Gente De Zona Launched their own parfum “GDZ Parfum” made in ItalyBe sure to tell them Soul Of Miami sent you!
+In 2011 the famous group Gente De Zona Launched their own parfum “GDZ Parfum” made in ItalyIf you love Soul Of Miami, please consider leaving a testimonial.

 Click here to sign up for the Soul Of Miami email list.